 William Hicks Jackson

-William Hicks Jackson (Billy) was born in West Tennessee on October 1, 1835.
-He graduated from West Point in 1856 and attended the U.S. Army’s Calvary School in Carlisle Pennsylvania.
-He was a member of the Mounted Rifle unit in New Mexico, Texas, and Colorado and left the U.S. Army when he became aware that Tennessee was planning to secede.
+William Hicks Jackson was born in West Tennessee on October 1, 1835.
+He graduated from West Point in 1856 and attended the U.S. Army’s Calvary School in Carlisle, Pennsylvania.
+He was a member of the Mounted Rifle unit in New Mexico, Texas, and Colorado.
+Jackson left the U.S. Army when he learned that Tennessee was planning to secede.
 He was made a Captain in the Artillery Corps of Tennessee and fought in numerous campaigns across the South.
 Additionally, he was made a Brigadier General by Jefferson Davis in December of 1862.
-His father, Alexander Jackson, was a friend of William Giles Harding, and Billy started accompanying his father to Belle Meade after the war.
-By the Fall of 1866, William Hicks Jackson was courting Selene Harding.
-Billy was the proprietor of Belle Meade from 1883-1903 and passed away on March 30, 1903.
+His father, Alexander Jackson, was a friend of Harding family, and General Jackson started accompanying his father to Belle Meade after the war.
+By the fall of 1866, William Hicks Jackson was courting Selene Harding.
+They would marry in the winter of 1868.
+He and Selene would have three children that survived to adulthood: Eunice, Selene, and William.
+General Jackson worked alongside his father-in-law managing Belle Meade until 1883.
+In that year, the reigns of the business were handed over to General Jackson and his brother, Howell Jackson.
+He passed away on March 30, 1903.

 1840-date of death unknown